shimomo/bvp-prefecture/README.md

 ```

 ## License
-The Prefecture is open source software licensed under the [MIT license](LICENSE).
+The BVP Prefecture package is open source software licensed under the [MIT license](LICENSE).